ccg-v/ft_transcendence/docs/03_APIS:_REST_and_WEBSOCKETS.md

 **But all of them are still built with Node.js — they just expose different types of endpoints.**

+# Protocols and endpoints

+In the context of APIs, **protocols** define the rules for communication between systems, while **endpoints** are specific locations (URLs) on the API where these interactions occur.
+A protocol like REST, SOAP, or GraphQL dictates how data is structured and transmitted, and an endpoint is where a client can access a particular resource or functionality offered by the API.

+RESTful APIs use HTTP methods (GET, POST, PUT, DELETE, PATCH) in conjunction with endpoints to define the type of action being performed on a resource.

+In essence, **protocols** define how communication happens, while **endpoints** define where that communication takes place within an API.
+A good understanding of both is crucial for effectively designing and consuming APIs.

+---

 [^1]: **CRUD** stands for **C**reate, **R**ead, **U**pdate and **D**elete.
 It's the basic set of operations for managing data in a database or through an API: add new data, retrieve data, modify existing data and remove data.